eligosource/eventsourced/README.md

       case response => println(response)
     }

 No surprise here.
 The sender reference in this example represents the future that is returned from the `?` method call.
 But what happens during a replay?
-During a replay, the sender reference will be `deadLetters` because the library doesn't store the initial sender reference in the journal.
+During a replay, the sender reference will be `deadLetters` because the library doesn't store sender references in the journal.
 That's a sensible default because most sender references won't exist any more after application restart (and hence during a replay).
 This is especially true for (short-lived) futures.

 ![Destination reply](https://raw.github.com/eligosource/eventsourced/wip-es-trait/doc/images/senderrefs-2.png)